+The updated MS4 program from 2021 have been implemented by NSU and their maintenance staff.
 The MS4 program was updated due to a DEQ Audit in the early part of 2021.
 Most of the MCMs were changed to align with the minimum control measures (MCM) described in Part I E of the General Permit.